chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-04-24-Cloud-Architecture-Challenge-Lab.md

 ## Summary

 This lab is challenging.
-You might not know what need to do if you cannot spot the similar pieces from the prior training labs.
+You might not know what need to do if you cannot spot similar pieces from the prior training labs.
 You need to familiar with `kubectl` and `git` commands as well as VPCs and Kubernetes in the multiple network environment.
-Since some steps are hard to undo, it is necessary to well-check the options and parameters before attempting create resources and update the pipeline.
+Since some steps are hard to undo, it is necessary to well-check the options and parameters before attempting to create resources and update the pipeline.

 * * *

 **See Also**:

 - [☁ Deploy to Kubernetes in Google Cloud: Challenge Lab \| logbook]({% post_url qwiklabs/logbooks/2020-05-04-Kubernetes-in-Google-Cloud-Challenge-Lab %})
 - [☁ Implement DevOps in Google Cloud: Challenge Lab" \| logbook]({% post_url qwiklabs/logbooks/2020-11-13-Implement-DevOps-in-Google-Cloud-Challenge-Lab %})